mb-14/mb-14.github.io/_posts/2019-02-19-word-embeddings-js.md

 # Loading vectors using tensorflow.js

-The final codes and centroids generated using product quantization along with the vocabulary are bundled into a JSON file.
+The final codes and centroids generated using product quantization along with the vocabulary are bundled into a [JSON file](https://github.com/mb-14/embeddings.js/blob/master/demo/assets/model.json).
 The vectors are then loaded on the browser using [tensorflow.js](https://js.tensorflow.org/).
-I've written a javascript library with tfjs which lets you unpack the vectors and reconstruct word embeddings.
+I've written a javascript library with tfjs which lets you unpack the vectors and reconstruct word embeddings by making lookups to the database of centroids.
 It also lets you search a word's nearest neighbors and evaluate word analogies.

 You can checkout the implementation on Github:
 <a target="_blank" href="https://github.com/mb-14/embeddings.js">https://github.com/mb-14/embeddings.js</a>